visdesignlab/mvnv-study-analysis/README.md

 ## Analysis Code

-THe R Scripts used to analyze the results and generate the figures that are included in the paper and in the supplementary pdf can be found in the analysis folder.
+The R Scripts used to analyze the results and generate the figures that are included in the paper and in the supplementary pdf can be found in the analysis folder.

 ## Provenance Visualization